 Western (Tiliqua occipitalis):

-Western blue tongues feature a notably short tail and grow up to 20 inches long. $4500
+Western blue tongues feature a notably short tail, a bold black band behind each eye, and thicker banding along the body than seen in other species.
+Westerns grow up to 20″ (50 cm) long. $4500

 Can’t get enough?
 Subspecies are just the beginning!
 Here is a video by renowned blue tongue skink breeder Joe Ball on his projects with blue tongue skink morphs: